 The expansion of farm credit and investment in irrigation promised in the new budget, while essential to larger-scale farms, would not have saved most of these families.
 Their farming operations are too small to qualify for bank loans, even those guaranteed by the government.
 Large-scale government irrigation schemes won’t reach them.

 Credit and irrigation measures scaled to the limited resources and critical needs of small family farms could make a difference to these farmers.
 The expansion of micro-credit opportunities as well as low-cost micro-irrigation systems such as those being manufactured and sold in India by International Development Enterprises (IDE), a company supported by the innovative social-venture Acumen Fund, could make a critical difference.
 Designed for small plots of land and expandable with investment increments, as little as $45, IDE systems can increase water efficiency by 50 percent and improve yields by 30 percent.
-3 Small-scale systems such as these not only can save crops, they can literally save farmers’ lives.

 Large-scale industrial agribusiness will not work in India.
 Indian farmers have little hope of finding employment elsewhere.
 They must be able to earn a decent living on their land.
 And they must be able to do this in a way that is environmentally sustainable.
 The Green Revolution’s increased yields were achieved in part by huge inputs of synthetic fertilizers and pesticides, both of which have inflicted massive damage on India’s stressed environment.